NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

 corner points.

-**Pivoting** - is a change of basis where a nonbasic variable `enters` and a basic variable `leaves` the set of basic variables., while preserving feasibility.
-We
+**Pivoting** - is a change of basis where a nonbasic variable `enters` and a basic variable `leaves` the set of basic variables, while preserving feasibility.
+We can see pivoting process in the Figure 1 shown as arrows on the edges that connect vertices X0, X1, X3, X4, X5, and X6.

 # Spep 3: Creating a Simplex Tableau

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;